neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 ## The official PostgreSQL versioning policy

-To understand [Neon's Postgres Version Support Policy](#neon-version-support-policy), it helps to have a basic understanding the official PostgreSQL versioning policy and numbering system.
-You can find that information in the official [PostgreSQL Versioning Policy](https://www.postgresql.org/support/versioning/) documentation, but here's a condensed version:
+To better understand [Neon's Postgres Version Support Policy](#neon-version-support-policy), it's useful to first grasp the official PostgreSQL versioning policy and numbering system.
+You can refer to the official [PostgreSQL Versioning Policy](https://www.postgresql.org/support/versioning/) documentation for details, but here’s a condensed summary:

 ### Major versions

-- The PostgreSQL Global Development Group releases a new major version approximately once a year.
+- The PostgreSQL Global Development Group releases a new major version approximately once per year.
-- Each major version is supported for 5 years from its initial release.
+- Each major version is supported for five years from its initial release.
-- After 5 years, a final minor version is released and the major version becomes unsupported (end-of-life).
+- After five years, a final minor version is released, and the major version reaches end-of-life (EOL) and is no longer supported.
-- Major version upgrades require data migration

 ### Minor releases

-- Minor releases contain bug fixes and security patches only, and are issued _at least_ once every three months.
-They do not contain new features.
+- Minor releases include only bug fixes and security patches, and are issued _at least_ once every three months.
+They do not introduce new features.
-- The minor release schedule can be viewed in the [official PostgreSQL roadmap](https://www.postgresql.org/developer/roadmap/).
+- The minor release schedule is available in the [official PostgreSQL roadmap](https://www.postgresql.org/developer/roadmap/).
-- Critical bugs or security issues may lead to an unscheduled release outside of the regular minor release roadmap if the issue is deemed too important to wait.
+- Critical bugs or security issues may result in an unscheduled release outside the regular minor release roadmap if the issue is deemed too urgent to delay.
-- A minor release is provided for all supported major versions at the same time.
+- A minor release is issued for all supported major versions simultaneously.
-- Upgrading to a new minor release involves replacing the binary and restarting PostgreSQL.
-Data migration is not required.
-- Manual actions are sometimes required after an upgrade.
-The PostgreSQL Global Development Group tries to avoid these situations, but they happen occasionally.
-Any exceptions, required manual steps, or incompatibilities that occur in minor releases are listed in the [PostgreSQL release notes](https://www.postgresql.org/docs/release/).
+- Occasionally, manual actions are necessary after a minor version upgrade.
+The PostgreSQL Global Development Group strives to minimize these situations, but they do occur.
+Any exceptions, required manual steps, or incompatibilities introduced in minor releases are detailed in the [PostgreSQL release notes](https://www.postgresql.org/docs/release/).

 ### PostgreSQL version numbering

-- A major version is indicated by the first part of the version, e.g. the "16" in "16.1".
+- The major version is indicated by the first part of the version number, such as the "16" in "16.1".
-- A minor release is indicated by the last part of the version number, e.g. the "1" in "16.1".
+- The minor release is indicated by the second part of the version number, such as the "1" in "16.1".

 ## Neon Version Support Policy

-Neon aims to provide stability and hassle-free maintenance.
-You select the major version of Postgres when [creating a Neon project](/docs/manage/projects#create-a-project), and Neon takes care of upgrading your project to the latest PostgreSQL minor release soon after it becomes available.
-Typically, no user action is required for minor version upgrades, which we announce in the [Neon Changelog](https://neon.tech/docs/changelog).
-You can check your Postgres major version in the **Project Settings** widget on the Neon Project Dashboard.
+Neon is committed to providing stability and hassle-free maintenance.
+You select the major version of Postgres when [creating a Neon project](/docs/manage/projects#create-a-project), and Neon automatically updates your chosen PostgreSQL version to the latest minor release soon after it becomes available.
+Typically, no user action is required for minor release updates, which are announced in the [Neon Changelog](https://neon.tech/docs/changelog).

+You can view your Postgres major version in the **Project Settings** widget on the Neon Project Dashboard.

 ![Postgres major version](/docs/postgres/postgres_major_version.png 'no-border')

-To check the minor PostgreSQL version, you can issue the following query:
+To check the your PostgreSQL minor version, you can run the following query from the Neon SQL Editor or any SQL client connection to your database:

 ```sql
 neondb=> SELECT version();